 We sponsor a qualified defined benefit pension plan.
 During 2008, we changed the form of retirement benefit we offer some associates to a company match on contributions to a 401(k) plan from the defined benefit pension plan.
-We froze entry into the pension plan for new associates as of June 30, 2008, and only participants 40 years of age or older as of August 31, 2008, could elect to continue to participate.
+We closed entry into the pension plan for new associates as of June 30, 2008, and only participants 40 years of age or older as of August 31, 2008, could elect to continue to participate.
 For participants remaining in the pension plan, we continue to contribute to fund future benefit obligations.
 Benefits for the defined benefit pension plan are based on years of credited service and compensation level.
 Contributions are based on the prescribed method defined in the Pension Protection Act.
 Our pension expense is based on certain actuarial assumptions and also is composed of several components that are determined using the projected unit credit actuarial cost method.
-During the fourth quarters of 2012 and 2011, we offered limited opportunities for distribution of vested balances to terminated participants in the qualified pension plan.
-The qualified plan was amended to allow for distribution of vested balances to terminated participants on an ongoing basis.
+The qualified plan has been amended to allow for distribution of vested balances to terminated participants.

 We also sponsor a defined contribution plan (401(k) plan).
-Matching contributions totaled \$10 million, \$9 million and \$8 million during the years 2013, 2012 and 2011, respectively.
+Matching company contributions totaled \$11 million, \$10 million and \$9 million during the years 2014, 2013 and 2012, respectively.
 Associates who are not accruing benefits under the pension plan are eligible to receive the company match of up to 6 percent of cash compensation.
 We also pay all operating expenses for the 401(k) plan.
 Participants vest in the company match for the 401(k) plan after three years of eligible service.

-We maintain a supplemental executive retirement plan (SERP) with a benefit obligation of \$9 million at both year-end 2013 and 2012, which are included in the obligation and expense amounts.
-The company also makes available to a select group of associates the CFC Top Hat Savings Plan, a nonqualified deferred compensation plan.
+We maintain a supplemental executive retirement plan (SERP) with a benefit obligation of \$13 million at year-end 2014 and \$9 million at year-end 2013, which is included in the projected benefit obligation.
+The company also makes available to a select group of associates the CFC Top Hat Savings Plan, a nonqualified deferred compensation plan, which had a fair value of \$18 million and \$14 million at December 31, 2014 and 2013, respectively.